 He received his Bachelor of Science from Towson University and holds a Certified Public Accountant certificate.

-Former CEO and General Manager, District of Columbia Water and Sewage Authority
+Former Chief Executive Officer and General Manager - District of Columbia Water and Sewage Authority

 George Hawkins serves as CEO and General Manager of the District of Columbia Water and Sewer Authority (DC Water).
 Upon his arrival in 2009, Mr. Hawkins launched an ambitious agenda to transform DC Water into a customer-oriented enterprise that is driving innovation and delivering improved value to its ratepayers.
 The core goal is to improve aging infrastructure while complying with stringent regulatory requirements.

 DC Water is implementing the $2.6 billion Clean Rivers Project to nearly eliminate overflows of sewage and storm water to the Anacostia and Potomac rivers and Rock Creek.
 DC Water has invested $950 million to achieve the next level of nutrient reductions to help restore the Chesapeake Bay.
 DC Water is also nearing completion of a